-Students/parents who are concerned about a specific classroom situation should first confer with the teacher.
+Students/parents concerned about a specific classroom situation should first confer with the teacher.
 If the issue is not resolved, the student/parent should make arrangements to see an administrator of the school.
-If the problem is not solved at this time, contacting the appropriate Central Office personnel such as an Assistant Superintendent would be the next appropriate step.
+If the problem is not solved, then contacting the appropriate Central Office personnel, such as an Assistant Superintendent, would be the next appropriate step.